fatherdougalmaguire/fatherdougalmaguire.github.io/microbee.md

 The Microbee was distinct from it's competitors in having a relatively high resolution video output ( 64x16/80x24 characters or 512x256 pixels ).

 This was counterbalanced by lack of colour.
-And the hi-res video mode was only partially bitmapped due to a lack of screen RAM.
+And the hi-res video mode was only partially bit-mapped due to a lack of screen RAM.

 Plus there was a rather poor monophonic speaker output ( compared to competitors such as the C64 )